Labour can again be the party of transformative constitutional reform, writes Dan Sharp.

 This may seem radical but Labour is a social democratic party and the UK’s constitution is unwritten; Lords reform is an opportunity not an obstacle.
 Constitutional change may not be our raison d’être but reform is in our DNA.

 Dan Sharp is a Labour Party member and works in Westminster as an MP’s researcherLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.